18 Days Birding Tour with Gorilla Trekking

 We spend a full day exploring Murchison Falls National Park, where we search for Silver bird, Buff-bellied Warbler, Black-headed Batis, Black-headed Gonolek, and the very local White-rumped Seedeater.
 The riverine thickets hold White-crested Turaco, Double-toothed Barbet, Heuglin’s Francolin, and many others.18 days Birding tour with Gorilla tracking, In the afternoon we take a boat to the base of the Murchison Falls where the Victoria Nile narrows and plunges spectacularly over the escarpment with unfathomable might.

 As well as being visually spectacular, it is also really good for birding, and we expect to get close to the normally very difficult Rock Pratincole.
-18 days Birding tour with Gorilla tracking, The next day we do a separate boat trip downstream to where the Victoria Nile enters Lake Albert and actually makes a delta with tributaries and papyrus marshes.
+18 days Birding tour with Gorilla Trekking, The next day we do a separate boat trip downstream to where the Victoria Nile enters Lake Albert and actually makes a delta with tributaries and papyrus marshes.
 This array of habitats is great for Shoebill in case we missed it earlier, as well as many other waterbirds and arboreal species like Red-throated and Northern Carmine Bee-eaters.

 Destination: Murchison Falls National Park